-The holidays are wrapping up and everyone’s heading back into the office.
-But unfortunately, they’re bringing some uninvited guests along with them.
-It’s the height of cold and flu season and many of your co-workers may have encountered some nasty germs on their holiday travels.
+It’s officially cold and flu season and many of your co-workers may have encountered some nasty germs as the weather shifted.
 How do you stay well in an office full of sick people?
 We can help.

 Get Your Flu Shot